Gary Lewis (actor)

 Gary Stevenson (born 30 November 1957), better known as Gary Lewis, is a Scottish actor.
 He has had roles in films such as Billy Elliot (2000), Gangs of New York (2002), Joyeux Noël (2005) and Eragon (2006), as well as major roles in the television docudrama Supervolcano, the Starz series Outlander, and the BBC One thriller Vigil.

 For Billy Elliot he received a nomination for the BAFTA Film Award for Best Actor in a Supporting Role and for Mo (2010) he received a nomination for the BAFTA TV Award for Best Supporting Actor for playing Adam Ingram.

 Early life

 Stevenson was born on 30 November 1957 in Easterhouse, Glasgow, the middle of three children; his father was a coppersmith and his mother worked in a local biscuit factory.
 After leaving school, he had a series of jobs, including as a street sweeper and working in a library.

 He completed a social science degree at Glasgow College of Technology (now Glasgow Caledonian University), graduating with honours in 1983.
 Encouraged by his high school English teacher, he read voraciously and eventually decided to pursue an acting career.

 Career

 Theatre

 In 1979, Lewis starred in writer Freddy Anderson's Fringe First Award-winning play Krassivy, based on the life of Socialist school teacher John Maclean.
-Although he had pursued amateur theatrics, Lewis was 32 when he committed to acting, joining Robert Carlyle's newly formed Raindog Theatre, where he performed in plays such as One Flew Over the Cuckoo's Nest, Ecstasy and Wasted.
+Although he had pursued amateur theatrics, Lewis was 32 before he committed to acting, joining Robert Carlyle's newly formed Raindog Theatre.
+There he performed in plays such as One Flew Over the Cuckoo's Nest, Ecstasy and Wasted.

 He also worked with the 7:84 Theatre Company on The Grapes of Wrath, The Arches Theatre Company's production of Harold Pinter's The Birthday Party, and starred in One Two Hey by Glaswegian author James Kelman.

-1993–2004: Film work
+Film work

+1993–2004

 In 1993, with the support of his friend actor-director Peter Mullan, Lewis was cast in the short film Close.
 After working together on the short, both actors appeared in Danny Boyle's 1994 thriller Shallow Grave, alongside Ewan McGregor and Christopher Eccleston.
-Lewis went on to feature in Mullan's subsequent shorts Good Day for the Bad Guys (1995) and the award-winning Fridge (1996).
+Lewis also was featured in Mullan's subsequent shorts Good Day for the Bad Guys (1995) and the award-winning Fridge (1996).

-Lewis joined director Kenneth Loach's unofficial stock company lending support to his two mentors in separate films: with Robert Carlyle, he co-starred in Carla's Song (1996), while he played a recovering alcoholic alongside Mullan in My Name Is Joe (1998).
-Between the two films, Lewis was featured in Sigma Films' short California Sunshine (1997) before again working with Mullan, who cast Lewis as over-righteous elder sibling Thomas in Orphans (1998), an examination of a dysfunctional family.
+Lewis joined director Kenneth Loach's unofficial stock company, lending support to his two mentors in separate films.
+With Robert Carlyle, he co-starred in Carla's Song (1996), while he played a recovering alcoholic alongside Mullan in My Name Is Joe (1998).
+Between the two films, Lewis was featured in Sigma Films' short California Sunshine (1997).
+He again worked with Mullan, who cast Lewis as over-righteous elder sibling Thomas in Orphans (1998), an examination of a dysfunctional family.
 That same year he was featured in director Albert Pyun's independent film Postmortem, director Sean McGuire's short film The Good Son, director Kenny Glenaan's short The Whirlpool, short film The Lucky Suit opposite Robert Carlyle, and screenwriter Barry Gornell's short film Sonny's Pride.